ruricolist/overlord/README.md

 Overlord stores its persistent data structures in a cache directory.
 On Linux, this is `$XDG_CACHE_HOME/overlord`.
 The data structures stored there are versioned.
-Since this version number is increasing rapidly, it might worth checking the cache directory from time to time to delete obsolete files.
+It might worth checking the cache directory from time to time to delete obsolete files.

 Overlord is developed and tested on Clozure and SBCL.
-In the future it may support other Lisp implementations, but that is not a priority.
-Lisp implementations that do not support image-based persistence (e.g.
-ECL) are unlikely to receive support.
+In the future it may officially support other Lisp implementations, but that is not a priority.
+Lisp implementations that do not support image-based persistence (e.g. ECL) are unlikely to receive support.

-When I say “experimental”, I mean it.
-Anything may change at any time.

-### About Quicklisp

-Overlord is now in [Quicklisp][].
-This does not mean Overlord is done: it remains pre-alpha.
-But it does mean that development will now take place in a [separate `dev` branch][dev].

 ## Examples